6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Greenlanders diet is dominated by a wide range of fish and meat.
 Some types of fruits and vegetables can be grown in South Greenland.
 Apart from that, fresh greens are mostly imported by aircraft or ship from Denmark or Iceland, causing them to be rather expensive.

 Restaurants in the larger towns or in the more popular tourist areas offer a small selection of vegetarian food.
 Also on group tours, that include board, the dietary requirements of vegetarians or vegans are cared for when announced in advance.
-However, Greenland still is no mecca for the green stuff.
+However, vegetarian and vegan options in Greenland are generally limited.

 It depends if you shop groceries at a supermarket and cater for yourself or if you eat out and what style of restaurant you choose.
 Prices for a lunch at a hotel restaurant range around EUR 20-30.
 Prices for a dinner main course at hotel restaurants start from around EUR 35.
 Three course dinners range around EUR 60-80.

-The world’s largest island is home to merely around 57.000 people that live almost exclusively in small towns and settlements along the coastline.
-About 50% of them live in the five largest towns Nuuk, Sisimiut, Ilulissat, Aasiaat and Qaqortoq.
-Thereof, around 19.000 people reside in the capital Nuuk.
-The population density in Greenland is the lowest in the world.
+The world’s largest island is home to only around 57,000 people, who live almost exclusively in small towns and settlements along the coastline.
+More than 60% live in the five largest towns: Nuuk, Sisimiut, Ilulissat, Aasiaat and Qaqortoq.
+The capital Nuuk alone has around 19,900 inhabitants.
+Greenland’s overall population density is the lowest in the world.

 Nuuk is the capital city and also the largest city in Greenland.
 It is one of the smallest capitals in the world, a vibrant and colourful city where traditions merge with the modern Greenland, a city filled with art and surrounded by pristine nature.